 Crawfish, also known as crayfish, crawdads or mudbugs to some visitors, are freshwater crustaceans found in the swamps and marshes of south Louisiana.
 Crawfish have become as much a staple of Cajun & Creole culinary culture as the accordion or fiddle is to our music.
 The crawfish season differs from year to year depending on the weather conditions, but the true season typically lasts from January to June with March, April and May being the peak months.
 With such a short season it's no wonder people wait in anticipation all year long for when their favorite crawfish spot opens up.

-Ever wonder what it would be like to visit the home of TABASCO® brand Pepper Sauce?
+Ever wonder what it would be like to visit Avery Island, Louisiana the home of TABASCO® brand Pepper Sauce?
 Well, Avery Island, Louisiana is a place where doing things slowly ensures doing them right.
 From the unique feel of the South Louisiana marshes and bayous to the nature preserve inhabited by indigenous plants and animals, Avery Island is TABASCO® homegrown goodness at its finest.
 When you are ready for the hot stuff, you can go back in time and visit our history museum and then go through the process: experience the plants growing in our greenhouse; barrels of mash aging in our warehouse, the smell of sauce in our blending vats, view the bottling and learn about distribution.
-Other fun displays: Learn more about Avery Island and our conservation efforts, feel like your down in the salt mine in our salt mine display, shop in our Country Store, eat in our restaurant "1868" and explore our Jungle Gardens.
+Other fun displays: Learn more about Avery Island and our conservation efforts, feel like your down in the salt mine in our salt mine display, shop in our Country Store, eat in our restaurant "1868" and explore Avery Island's Jungle Gardens.
 A full day of fun!

 Lafayette, LA's annual Festival International de Louisiane provides the ideal opportunity to discover what makes Lafayette, LA so unique.
 Festival International de Louisiane is the largest non-ticketed outdoor Francophone festival in the country celebrating the connections between Acadiana and the Francophone world.
 Hundreds of performing and visual artists from 15 countries, along with Lafayette, LA's own artists, residents and visitors, converge on seven stages across Downtown Lafayette, LA for five days of world music.